-Sisig Recipe, the ultimate pulutan companion for beer.
-Around bars and restaurants, the many varieties of sisig dish is a best seller either to go along your favorite drink or to be chowed down with hot steamed rice.
+Pork Sisig Recipe, the ultimate pulutan companion for beer.
+Around bars and restaurants in the Philippines, there are many varieties of sisig dish, it is a best seller either to go along your favorite drink or to be chowed down with hot steamed rice.

 Combine pork cheeks (or deboned pork hocks), heart, and tongue in pineapple juice, salt, water and crushed whole black pepper and bring to a boil; simmer for about 1 hour or until tender.

 Slice pork cheeks/hocks, liver, heart and tongue, into 2″ X 3″ X 1/4 thick pieces.